Aasmin/DEV/Day_6_VSCodeEditor/readme.md

 Deadline: 11 Oct 2020 - 4 days
 ## Observed: Mostly the library integrations will be done.
 (Learning)
 Use Monaco Editor in the editor area.
-Use Jstree for the file structure area. [i.e to show file heirarchy] How to integrate Terminal?
+Use Jstree for the file structure area. [i.e to show file heirarchy] (Didn't use w2ui as it slows down the opening) How to integrate Terminal?
 * Xterm?(for UI) - I/P lega
 * node-pty? (for shell commands) -shell ko chlae ga,